MbqIIB/DevOps-Milestone2/README.md

 ```

 4. 'node main.js' runs the test case generation and generates 'test.js' file which is run as per 'npm run customtest'.
 The 'package.json' file has the reference for the same.
-Istanbul generated the coverage and Cobertura plugin uses the same to display in Jenkins.
+Istanbul generates the Cobertura coverage report and Cobertura plugin uses the same to display in Jenkins.

 ![Screencast](https://github.com/shivamgulati1991/DevOps-Milestone2/blob/master/Screens/2.gif)